-Six Months Ended June 30, Year E

-2002 2001 2000 1999 1998 1997

-Cash distribution paid or payable to Original Spinnaker Partners(2) Cash distributions paid or payable to Contributed Properties(2) \$1,829,067 \$ 770,655 ., , \$6,415,880 \$2,703,253 . , ,

-- (1) Prior to its reorganization as a limited partnership in 1997, Spinnaker was a general partnership and therefore did not have limited partners.
-See "Information Concerning Spinnaker--General" on page 140 of the accompanying document for a more detailed discussion of the Spinnaker reorganization.
-For the purposes of this table, the interests of Spinnaker's partners upon its initial formation, referred to as the original Spinnaker partners, are presented separately from the interests attributable to the partnership interest issued in exchange for the contributed properties.
-The distributions attributable to the original Spinnaker partners reflect their cumulative distributions to date.
-The distributions attributable to the partnership interests received upon contributed of the contributed properties reflect the distributions attributable to the partnership interest issued upon the contributed be to the partnership interest issued on the contribution since the date of their contribution.
-It is assumed for the purposes of this table that the Spinnaker contribution. - (2) Because of depletion (which is usually higher in the early years of production), a portion of every distribution of revenues from properties represents a return of a limited partner's original investment.
+ded Year Ended December 31, 2001 1997 Cash distribution paid or payable to Original Spinnaker Partners(2) \$7,273,403 \$6,831,568 \$5,064,292 \$6,415,880 \$7,145,609 Cash distributions paid or payable to Contributed Properties(2) \$3,064,561 \$2,878,399 \$2,133,778 \$2,703,253 \$ 972,512 (1) Prior to its reorganization as a a general partnership and therefor "Information Concerning Spinnake document for a more detailed disc For the purposes of this table, its initial formation, referred presented separately from the in interest issued in exchange for distributions attributable to the cumulative distributions to date ore did not have rGeneral" on pa cussion of the Sp the interests of to as the origina terests attributa the contributed p e original Spinna limited par ge 140 of th innaker reo Spinnaker's l Spinnaker ble to the p roperties. thers.
+See he accompany rganization partners up partners, a partnership The s reflect the ying pon are partnership interests received upon contribution of the contributed properties reflect the distributions attributable to the partnership interest issued upon the contribution since the date of their contribution.
+It is assumed for the purposes of this table that the Spinnaker reorganization has occurred.
+(2) Because of depletion (which is usually higher in the early years of

+(2) because of depretion (which is distribution of revenues from properties production), a portion of every distribution of revenues from properties represents a return of a limited partner's original investment.
 Until a limited partner receives cash distributions equal to his original investment, 100% of such distributions may be deemed to be a return of capital.